yinon-gold/mlops-dtu-project/reports/README.md

 This CI setup is an effective way to maintain high-quality code and to keep track of how code changes affect model performance

+In essence, this Continuous Integration (CI) setup is an effective and efficient way to maintain high-quality code.
+It also provides a systematic approach to keep track of how code changes affect model performance, thereby ensuring optimal results and high standards in the project's progression.

 ## Running code and tracking experiments